×

 When we asked people why foreigners move to Budapest, they responded:

 "Budapest is an attractive destination for expats due to its vibrant culture, rich history, and affordable cost of living.
 The city is known for its stunning architecture, lively nightlife, and delicious cuisine.
 Additionally, Budapest is home to a diverse population, making it a great place to meet people from all over the world.
 With its excellent public transportation system, expats can easily explore the city and its surrounding areas.
-Finally, the city offers a variety of job opportunities, making it an ideal place for expats to start a new life," said one expat.
+Finally, the city offers a variety of job opportunities, making it an ideal place for expats to start a new life," commented one expat living in Budapest, Hungary.

 About the Author